-The Community 2000 Education Foundation is an all-volunteer, 501(c)(3) multi-community, charitable organization focused on building educational endowments and simultaneously funding scholarships, educational project grants, and two kinds of student awards.
-The Foundation was incorporated in the spring of 2000, and it has evolved into an organization that supports six distinct endowments with funds managed by the Professional Planning Group or the RI Foundation.
+The Community 2000 Education Foundation is a, 501(c)(3) multi-community, charitable organization focused on building educational endowments and simultaneously funding scholarships, educational project grants, and two kinds of student awards.
+The Foundation was incorporated in the spring of 2000, and it has evolved into an organization that supports six distinct endowments with funds managed by the Professional Planning Group and the RI Foundation.
 Five of the six endowments exceed $200,000, and the aggregate value of the six endowments is approaching three million dollars.

 Financial support for Community 2000 comes from a combination of spring and fall golfing events, grants and individual contributions.
 The typical range of individual contributions in a given year has been very large – from $5 to more than $20,000.
 Total annual Community 2000 revenue has grown steadily since 2000 and is typically $150,000 - $200,000.